 Electrical stimulation uses electrical impulses to give your affected muscles a ‘jolt’ and make them contract.
-This introduces some movement, which can be used to further activate neuroplasticity.
+This introduces some movement, which can further activate neuroplasticity.

-E-stim is best used in conjunction with repetitive rehab exercises.
+E-stim is best used in conjunction with repetitive physical therapy stroke exercises.

 For example, if you use e-stim on your arm, it will make your paralyzed arm contract.
 Then, you can use that as a window of opportunity to get some arm exercises in.

 This helps stimulate the brain and encourage neuroplasticity and more movement.

 Mirror therapy is another great way to give neuroplasticity a boost — especially for hand recovery.

 Mirror therapy involves placing a mirror over your paralyzed limb to ‘trick’ your brain into thinking that you’re moving your affected muscles when it’s really just a reflection.

 Although you know better, your brain thinks you’re moving your affected muscles and starts to rewire itself accordingly!